publiclab/publiclab-archive/notes/gretchengehrke/03-21-2018/what-is-a-good-resource-for-learning-about-chemical-and-toxicological-information.md

 ---
-title: 'What is a good resource for learning about chemical and toxicological information?'
+title: "What is a good resource for learning about chemical and toxicological information?"\ntagnames: 'ingredients, question:resources, question:toxicology, question:chemistry'
-tagnames: ingredients, question:resources, question:toxicology, question:chemistry
 author: gretchengehrke
 path: /notes/gretchengehrke/03-21-2018/what-is-a-good-resource-for-learning-about-chemical-and-toxicological-information.md
 nid: 15992